David-Bodloza/My-Resume/README.md

 # David Bodloza

-My first ever capstone project, using only vanilla HTML and CSS
+My first ever capstone project, an online CV using only vanilla HTML and CSS.